Régis Gurtner

 Régis Gurtner (born 8 December 1986) is a French professional footballer who plays as a goalkeeper for club Lens.
-He has played over 500 matches in the French professional football and has spent 10 seasons with Amiens.
+He has played over 500 league matches in France and spent a total of 10 seasons with Amiens.

 Early life and career

 Gurtner was born in Saverne, France, and started playing football at the age of six at AS Rehthal, a local club.
 He joined FCSR Haguenau in 2000 where he spent four years before moving to RC Strasbourg in 2004.
 He made his debut for the Strasbourg reserve team in the Championnat de France amateur in 2005, and became the first-choice goalkeeper in 2007.

 On 7 July 2025, Gurtner signed a one-season contract with Lens.
+On 13 July 2026, the contract was extended for the 2026–27 season.